muratk5n/thirdwave/en/README.md

 They are looking to buy a lot of Pfizer vaccines, reportedly..
-That'll help, Pfizer can fight effectively against the older strains, not too effective for new ones but they are jot as deadly.
+That'll help, Pfizer can fight effectively against the older strains, not too effective for new ones but they are not as deadly.

 WSJ: "China Weighs Zero-Covid Exit but Proceeds With Caution"